Department of Veterans Affairs.

 Start Supplemental Information

 The Unfunded Mandates Reform Act of 1995 requires, at 2 U.S.C.
-1532, that agencies prepare an assessment of anticipated costs and benefits before issuing any rule that may result in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector, of $100 million or more (adjusted annually for inflation) in any one year.
-This final rule would have no such effect on State, local, and tribal governments or the private sector.
+1532, that agencies prepare an assessment of anticipated costs and benefits before issuing any rule that may result in the expenditure by state, local, and tribal governments, in the aggregate, or by the private sector, of $100 million or more (adjusted annually for inflation) in any one year.
+This proposed rule would have no such effect on state, local, and tribal governments or the private sector.

 Paperwork Reduction Act

-This final rule contains no provisions constituting a collection of information under the Paperwork Reduction Act (44 U.S.C 3501-3521).
+This proposed rule contains no provisions constituting a collection of information under the Paperwork Reduction Act (44 U.S.C 3501-3521).

 Executive Orders 12866, 13563, and 13771

 The economic, interagency, budgetary, legal, and policy implications of this regulatory action have been examined, and it has been determined not to be a significant regulatory action under Executive Order 12866.
 VA's impact analysis can be found as a supporting document at http://www.regulations.gov, usually within 48 hours after the rulemaking document is published.
-Additionally, a copy of the rulemaking and its impact analysis are available on VA's website at http://www.va.gov/orpm by following the link for “VA Regulations Published from FY 2004 through FYTD.”
-This rule is not an E.O.
-13771 regulatory action because this rule is not significant under E.O.
+Additionally, a copy of the rulemaking and its impact analysis are available on VA's website at http://www.va.gov/orpm/, by following the link for “VA Regulations Published From FY 2004 Through Fiscal Year to Date.”
+This proposed rule is not expected to be an E.O.
+13771 regulatory action because this proposed rule is not significant under E.O.
 12866.

 Regulatory Flexibility Act